a-kryvenko/tutorials/docs/DockerRedisPHP.md

-# Configure PHP to work with Redis
+# PHP configuration to work with Redis id Docker environment

 This tutorial describe how to configure php to work with [PostgresSQL](https://www.postgresql.org/) database in Docker containers.